gildani007/cicd-proof/README.md

 ### `config.yml`

 Stack-specific variables are stored in YAML files.
-For example, a web application configuration might contain:
+For example, a web application for production configuration might contain:

 ```yaml
 release_name: "web-app"